 - What is your current gender identity and pronouns?

 - Have you previously attended a gender clinic?

-- Do you need any support to attend appointments (e.g. an interpreter, advocate, carer?)
+- Do you need any support to attend appointments (e.g. an interpreter, advocate or carer)

 - What medications do you currently take?

-- When did you start feeling something was wrong related to gender?
+- When did you start feeling something was wrong related to your gender?

 - Did you experiment with gender during childhood (clothes, hair, makeup, etc)?

 - Have you made a name change?
 If not, do you have a preferred name?